Cray-HPE/docs-csm/operations/UAS_user_and_admin_topics/Customize_End-User_UAI_Images.md

         ncn-w001# (cd `pwd`/mount; tar --xattrs --xattrs-include='*' --exclude="99-slingshot-network.conf" -cf "../$SESSION_ID.tar" .) > /dev/null
         ```

         This may take several minutes.
 Notice that this does not create a compressed tarball.
 Using an uncompressed format makes it possible to add files if needed once the tarball is made.
 It also makes the procedure run just a bit more quickly.
+If warnings related to xattr are displayed, continue with the procedure as the resulting tarball should still result in a functing UAI container image.

     1. Check that the tarball contains './usr/bin/uai-ssh.sh'.